vmware-archive/plugin-library-for-octant/yeoman-generator/README.md

 #### `src/<plugin-name>.ts`
 An example TypeScript class that implements the plugin interface.
 This example plugin adds a config entry to the Pod summary.

-#### `src/octant/plugin.d.ts`
-A TypeScript module that defines the interfaces that must be implement by your plugin.

-#### `src/octant/components.ts`
-A TypeScript module that defines helper classes and functions for creating components.

 #### `tsconfig.json`
 The configuration for the TypeScript compiler.
 The settings should not be changed.